archlinux/tu-bylaws/README.md

 # AUR Trusted User Bylaws

-This document (tu-bylaws.txt) describes the bylaws which govern the Arch Linux Trusted Users.
+This document (`tu-bylaws.adoc`) describes the bylaws which govern the Arch Linux Trusted Users.

 Instructions for updating: